OhioIon/riftDriverPi/README.md

 # riftDriverPi
-Small USB HID driver to activate Oculus Rift CV1 as extended display on Raspberry Pi 4
+Small USB HID driver to activate Oculus Rift CV1 as extended display on Raspberry Pi 4.
+Each eye only sees half of the screen so whatever is put on that extended display needs to output content in Side-by-side (SBS) 3D format.

 <b>How to compile the driver</b>
 - Start RPi 4 and open a terminal